Public Health, M.P.H.

 While M.P.H. programs are not ranked by the accrediting body, U.S. News & World Report ranked Temple's M.P.H. program in the top 20 graduate programs in community health, based on average reputation scores.

-The M.P.H. is fully accredited by the Council on Education for Public Health (CEPH).
+The M.P.H. is fully accredited by the Council on Education in Public Health.
 Achieving accreditation in 1985, Temple's M.P.H. program is one of the longest established accredited M.P.H. programs in community health in the country.

 Areas of Specialization:

 The Department of Public Health has four transcripted concentrations in the M.P.H. degree program: Environmental Health (EH), Epidemiology and Biostatistics (EBS), Global Health (GH), and Social and Behavioral Science (SBS).

 Program graduates have positions in a wide range of health-related settings, including state and local public health departments, community-based organizations, voluntary health agencies, health maintenance organizations, hospitals, clinics, schools, and work sites.
 Graduates are employed as HIV/AIDS coordinators, infection control coordinators, project directors, evaluation specialists, marketing specialists, research directors, prevention specialists, environmental health specialists, senior health educators, and adjunct faculty and consultants.
 Virtually all students are placed within 3-6 months of graduation.